 Black and white photo of a woman smiling, standing against a plain wall.

 • Hello!
 My name is Daeshanna, and I am here to support you on your journey of hope and healing - life can be incredibly overwhelming.
 Throughout my career in psychology, I have realized that the path to change is not linear.
 We all make progress at our own pace.
-My life experiences definitely fueled my desire to understand the complexities of the human experience.
+Having walked through challenges myself, I understand how complex and overwhelming life can feel – and I bring that understanding into my work with clients.
+My personal experiences have shaped the way I show up as a therapist: with empathy, curiosity, and respect for the unique challenges each person faces.

 A black and white portrait of a woman with shoulder-length hair, smiling, wearing a dark button-up shirt, against a dark background.